Slipbox workflow

 • The problem with revisiting highlights later is that I'll recognize the reasoning in front of me, and this recognition is deceptive: I feel like I already possess this insight and don't have to write a note.
 Even though the truth is I don't possess the insight in such a way that I'll ever use it in other situations – I never wrote in my own words, I was never tested.
 And if I try anyway, I don't remember why it was novel to me the first time I read it, making it harder to figure out what's worth writing.
 Always read with pen in hand!
 Taking notes is never a detour!

 • So, I no longer need to sync highlights from my #e-reader.
 Thank God, because that was a complicated tech stack.
 I just need an e-reader, of any sort.
-(Bonus if I install KOReader on it to easily jump from bookmark to bookmark if needed, although perhaps even bookmarks are evil.)
+(Bonus if I install KOReader on it to easily jump from bookmark to bookmark, although perhaps even bookmarks are evil.)
 Then, write notes in any way possible while reading.

 • Perhaps a "book cover" for the e-reader, that has a paper block on the facing page, since I've now ascertained I must take notes while reading, not after reading, and paper doesn't need me to bring a second device that must be kept charged.
 Paper is additionally great for Write, then edit, training brevity/getting the gist, and the well-known better recall due to the interaction with a physical object.